fac20/INCK-Front-End/README.md

 Click 'logout' and refresh to leave your account.

 Clone our repo to see our code.
+Run `npm i` to install our dependencies.

 In the project directory, you can run:

 ### `npm start`